pwrzosek/tJMagnonHolon/docs/src/guide.md

 ```

 !!! tip
-    Use placeholders if you don't need some of the returned objects (or you want to save memory).
+    Use dummy variables if you don't need some of the returned objects.
     ```Julia
     _, _, _, factorization = Main.tJmodel1D.run(system)
     system, basis, model, _ = Main.tJmodel1D.run(system, eigsolve = false)